Medical Students as Educators (MSaE)

 A note on Travel:

-The Small Group Teaching placement will require all students to travel to the Morgantown campus to complete the co-facilitation hour requirement.
-The WVU School of Medicine does not cover the cost of gas or other travel expenses for students in any fourth-year electives.
+Some teaching requirements may require you to travel.
+The WVU School of Medicine does not cover the cost of gas or other travel expenses for students in any fourth-year elective.
 Free housing may be provided based on availability.
 There will not be exceptions made with regards to modifying in-person teaching to virtual teaching.
 Any conflicts with this point will result in immediate removal from the elective.

 Pre-Rotation Instructions